XGBoost¶

 Expected result:

-file where you define a BentoML Service to expose the model as a web service.
+file is where you define the serving logic and expose the model as a web service.

 import bentoml